AIThis post was created with the assistance of artificial intelligence (AI).

 You May Also Like

-The Pentagon has reinstated mandatory flu vaccinations for all new recruits following an outbreak that sickened nearly 300 at basic training.
+The Pentagon has mandated flu vaccinations for all new recruits following an outbreak at boot camps, aiming to curb the spread of illness.